What is a leg ulcer?

 An ulcer may be provoked by injury or pressure such as from a plaster cast or ill-fitting ski boot.
 They may also be caused by bacterial infection, especially impetigo, ecthyma and cellulitis and less often tropical ulcer, tuberculosis or leprosy.

 Venous insufficiency refers to improper functioning of the one-way valves in the veins.
-Veins drain blood from the feet and lower legs uphill to the heart.
+Veins in the feet and lower legs drain blood uphill to the heart.
 Two mechanisms assist this uphill flow, the calf muscle pump which pushes blood towards the heart during exercise, and the one-way valves which prevent the flow of blood back downhill.
-There may be reflux through the valves, obstruction of the veins and/or impaired calf pumping action result in pooling of blood around the lower part of the leg to just below the ankle.
+Reflux through the valves, obstruction of the veins and/or impaired calf pumping action results in pooling of blood around the lower part of the leg to just below the ankle.
 The increased venous pressure causes fibrin deposits around the capillaries, which then act as a barrier to the flow of oxygen and nutrients to muscle and skin tissue.
 The death of tissue cells leads to ulceration.

 Arterial insufficiency refers to poor blood circulation to the lower leg and foot and is most often due to atherosclerosis.
 In atherosclerosis, the arteries become narrowed from deposits of fatty substances in the arterial vessel walls, often due to high levels of circulating cholesterol and aggravated by smoking and high blood pressure (hypertension).
 The arteries fail to deliver oxygen and nutrients to the leg and foot resulting in tissue breakdown.

 Diabetic ulcers are caused by the combination of arterial occlusion and nerve damage.
 Although diabetic ulcers may occur on other parts of the body they are more common on the foot.
 The nerve damage or sensory neuropathy reduces awareness of pressure, heat or injury.
 Rubbing and pressure on the foot go unnoticed and causes damage to the skin and subsequent ‘neuropathic’ ulceration.

 See more about the differential diagnosis of leg ulcers.

 Certain conditions have been linked with the development of venous and arterial leg ulcers.